Monday, September 8, 2025

 “Can anyone break iron, the northern iron and the bronze?
 Your wealth and your treasures I will give as plunder without price, because of all your sins, throughout your territories.”
 Jeremiah 15:12-13

-The Lord made it clear to the leaders in Jerusalem that they would be defeated by the Babylonians.
-The Babylonians had superior weapons.
-God promised to give their wealth to their enemies due to their sins.
-With God and a mighty army against them, how could they win?
+The Lord made it clear to the leaders of Jerusalem that they would be defeated.
+Babylon had superior weapons.
+With God and a mighty army against them, they could not win.

 “And I will make you cross over with your enemies into a land which you do not know; for a fire is kindled in My anger, which shall burn upon you.”
 Jeremiah 15:14